divyanshusharma1709/Disaster_Response_Pipeline/README.md

 # Disaster_Response_Pipeline
-summary of the project, how to run the Python scripts and web app, and an explanation of the files in the repository.
-Comments are used effectively and each function has a docstring.

 This project aims to classify messsages at the time of a disaster into one of 36 categories.
 The dataset is provided by [Figure Eight](https://www.figure-eight.com).
 A Random Forest Classifier is used to classify the message into one of the categories.